Omega the Unknown: Fictional character biography

-Omega the Unknown is a humanoid being of superhuman power bio-engineered by an extraterrestrial mechanoid race named the Protar, from the planet Protaris in the Regreb System in the Milky Way Galaxy.
+Omega the Unknown is a humanoid being of superhuman power bio-engineered by an extraterrestrial mechanoid race named the Protar, from the planet Protaris in the Regreb (an anagram of "Gerber") System in the Milky Way Galaxy.
 The Protar, foreseeing their own extinction, decided to create an ideal race of true humanoids as their legacy to the cosmos.
 Their penultimate model, later called Omega, was placed on the planet Srenesk (an anagram of series co-writer [Mary] "Skrenes") to learn.
 He commandeered a Protar starship and fled to Earth after inadvertently destroying the world on which he was placed.
 The Earth was the home of the final "model" in his series, the artificially created boy James-Michael Starling, whom Omega sought to protect from the Protar.

 While on Earth, Omega was employed for odd jobs by a New York City pawn-broker, and had a number of battles with local beings.
-He battled the Hulk, Electro, the Blockbuster, and Nitro.
+He battled the Hulk, Electro, Blockbuster, and Nitro.
 While later embroiled in a rematch with Blockbuster, the second Foolkiller saved Omega's life by murdering Blockbuster.

 Omega was finally shot dead in Las Vegas by the Las Vegas Police while battling Ruby Thursday; the police thought Omega was assaulting Ruby.
 James-Michael Starling, who had inherited Omega's power, learned the true origin of himself and Omega but refused to accept the truth.
 He threatened to use the power of Earth's biosphere against the Defenders.
 Seeing the error of his decision, he ended his own life when he turned the power inward and self-destructed.

-In the series The Darkhold Omega it was revealed that James-Michael Starling was lost in the dimension called Other-Realm, and that the original Omega had died.
-In that dimension James battled the demonic entity, Chthon, before being returned to earth by the Scarlet Witch.
+In the series The Darkhold Omega, it is revealed that James-Michael Starling was lost in the dimension called Other-Realm, and that the original Omega had died.
+In Other-Realm, James battled the demonic entity Chthon, before being returned to earth by the Scarlet Witch.
 Afterward he is seen to have taken on the costume and title of Omega, and was living in rural Pennsylvania where his "mother", a floating robotic head, vowed to take care of him.